 Do you have toxic parents?

-Typically, they do not treat their children with respect as individuals.
-They won’t compromise, take responsibility for their behavior, or apologize.
+Typically, a toxic parent do not treat their children with respect as individuals.
+A toxic parent don’t compromise, take responsibility for their behavior, or apologize.
 Often these parents have a mental disorder or a serious addiction.

 What is toxic parenting?

 Toxic parenting is parenting styles that inflict on-going and repetitive trauma, abuse, humiliation, ill-will, disparage, shaming, belittling, and defaming children.

 They are the parents that lack insight, compassion and nurturing abilities to foster healthy emotional growth in their children.
 They are also the parents that are fearful of abandonment and thus control and manipulate their children so they are conditioned to depend on them.
 Just as toxic chemicals break down vital cells that keep our bodies from getting sick, so does toxic parenting erode a child’s self-esteem, confidence and self-worth.

 Once the spirit of a child is broken, the child believes he/she is worthless and unlovable.